bilgino/angularforddd/README.md

 ## Object-Oriented Design

 Although functional programming has gained a strong foothold in frontend development in recent years, a consistent object-oriented approach is better suited for Angular projects.
-Object-Oriented Design allows us to approach a more human-readable code base, where the UL (Ubiquitous language) can help to design a better taxonomy and complex data types.
-It's important to note, the Angular framework embraces both programming paradigms (FP / OOP).
+Object-oriented design allows us to approach a more human-readable code base, where the UL (Ubiquitous language) can help to design a better taxonomy and complex data types.
+It's important to note, Angular embraces both programming paradigms (FP & OOP).

 **» Applying SOLID principles**<br/>